School lunches: 'What even is that?' Mum's photo of daughter's supplied lunch leaves foul taste

 "I heard back from Jacinda's people straight away and they said it wasn't acceptable and they would look into it."

-The woman was also told to email the Ministry of Health which she did.
+The woman was also told to email the Ministry of Education which she did.

 "I got an email back from them and even they couldn't figure out what it was.
 I haven't heard anything back since."